 Summit Pet Hospital and Care

-They have one vet who does them regularly with a cautery tool.
+They said they have one vet who does them regularly with a “cautery tool.”
 The employee was asked how that works and they said it, “burns the skin.”

 The Animal Clinic

-The employee said Dr Senita does a lot of declaws.
+Another employee said Dr Gary Senita does a lot of declaws.
 When asked if a declaw is ok for a cat long term they said yes.

 Glenwood Pet Hospital